realflchang/configure-ad/README.md

 <p>This confirms Client VM is accessible for any user from Domain Users group in the same domain as the Domain Controller.</p>
 <br /><br />

-<p>Note that in our Client VM, although we pointed the DNS to our DC, the computer can still resolve other domains.
+<p>Note that in our Client VM, although we pointed the DNS to our DC1, the computer can still resolve other domains.
 For example, I can still go to google.com or cnn.com.
-This is due to the DNS in DC having "Root Hints" with default DNS servers, in case the regular DNS in DC cannot resolve for client VM:</p>
+This is due to the DNS in DC having "Root Hints" with default DNS servers, in case the regular DNS in DC1 cannot resolve for client VM:</p>
 <img src="https://github.com/user-attachments/assets/32046a09-a095-4539-97ee-cfdeb94c694e" alt="Server Manager, DNS" />
 <img src="https://github.com/user-attachments/assets/6f4d81d7-d052-4682-b94d-2d39ff066770" alt="Root Hints default servers" />
 <br /><br />